pistangmapa/2020/map-and-poster-making-contest.md

 **Submissions must be an original work**

 ### Who may join
 * The competition is open to all and everyone is free to join.
-We will have two tracks, one for **Students** and another for **Professionals / Non-students**.
+There will be **TWO TRACKS** where winners will be selected: one for **Students** and another for **Professionals / Non-students**.
+Students include those pursuing post-graduate (MS, PhD) studies and must be currently enrolled.
+Participants submitting under the Student track must also provide proof of enrollment.
 * Maps, cartographic research posters, and other displays of cartography-related work qualify as long as they have not yet been submitted to or they have not won a prior related competition.
 * The submissions must be an original work.